 - Passenger fails to comply with or attempts to interfere with any member of the flight crew

-- Passenger has a communicable disease that has been determined by federal public health authority to be transmissible to other persons in the normal course of flight
+- Passenger has a communicable disease that has been determined by the federal public health authority to be transmissible to other persons in the normal course of a flight

 - Passenger has an offensive odor not caused by a disability or illness